ottiram/WOMBAT/README.md

 <h4>Simple preprocessing (no MWEs)</h4>

 <p>
 In order to process raw input, WOMBAT supports the integration of arbitrary preprocessing python code right into the word embedding database.
-Then, if WOMBAT is accessed with the attribute raw=True, this code is automatically executed in the background.
+Then, if WOMBAT is accessed with the attribute ```raw=True```, this code is automatically executed in the background.
 </p>

 <p>
-WOMBAT provides the class wombat_api.preprocessors.preprocessor_stub.py to be used as a base for customized preprocessing code.
+WOMBAT provides the class ```wombat_api.preprocessors.preprocessor_stub.py``` to be used as a base for customized preprocessing code.
 </p>

 ```python